-- Once you are enrolled, you will be able to obtain one year of unlimited access to your TransUnion credit report and credit score. - The daily three-bureau credit monitoring service will notify you if there are any critical changes to your credit files at TransUnion,® Experian,® and Equifax,® including fraud alerts, new inquiries, new accounts, new public records, late payments, changes of address, and more. - The service also includes access to an identity restoration program that provides assistance in the event that your identity is compromised and up to \$1,000,000 in identity theft insurance with no deductible.
+Once you are enrolled, you will be able to obtain 12 months of unlimited access to your TransUnion credit report and VantageScore® credit score by TransUnion.
+The daily 3- bureau credit monitoring service will notify you if there are any critical changes to your credit files at TransUnion®, Experian® and Equifax®, including fraud alerts, new inquiries, new accounts, new public records, late payments, change of address and more.
+The service also includes the ability to lock and unlock your TransUnion credit report online, access to identity restoration services that provides assistance in the event your identity is compromised to help you restore your identity and up to \$1,000,000 in identity theft insurance with no deductible.
 (Policy limitations and exclusions may apply.)